Some Hamlets and Townships of Dewsbury mentioned in this article:

 Robert Merton Hemingway 1807-1878

-Lilian’s father, Herbert Hemingway, was born in 1846 in Barnsley.
+Lilian’s father, my great-grandfather, Herbert Hemingway, was born in 1846 in Barnsley.
 At this time, his father Robert Merton Hemingway, a textile engine maker and mechanical draughtsman, who had been born in Chickenley, moved temporarily to Barnsley, with his family, in order to further his profession.
 Throughout most of their life, Robert and his wife Jane had lived in the parish of Soothill, in the village of Earlsheaton (adjacent to Chickenley), but three of their children were born in Barnsley.
 Jane and Robert returned from Barnsley to live at Chickenley Heath, then a hamlet, when Herbert, their seventh child, was a small boy and their daughter Rachel was baptised in Dewsbury in 1851.
 Later they moved to Hanging Heaton, near Gawthorpe in Soothill Nether parish.

 Thomas Hemingway 1787-1867